A Beautiful Question¶

 Strong property space tells strong charge what straight is (in strong property space)

-What straight is… hmmm.
+Take another moment to reflect on this simply beautiful complexity.
+Wilczek continues to come back to this phrase “what straight is”.
 Doesn’t that sound just like a synonym for the Middle Way?

 It’s getting late, and Frank’s talk is showing no signs of slowing up, but stick with me here.
 This is where it really counts.
 If we cast the Four Laws as we have above, we are met with a very concrete challenge, namely: how do we get equations for the curvatures of space-time and property spaces?
 Wilczek is getting increasingly animated about the idea, slipping into hyperbole to see if anyone is still awake: